-Why do we see on basically every website that sells hair extensions, “5A, 7A, 8A... quality hair” or “AAAAAA highest quality virgin Remy hair”?
+Why do we see on basically every website that sells hair extensions, “5A, 7A, 8A...12A quality hair” or “AAAAAA highest quality virgin Remy hair”?

-- The simple answer is that this type of grading has becoming a marketing ploy in an aggressive and competitive market.
+The simple answer is that this type of grading has to become a marketing ploy in an aggressive and competitive market.

-- The hair grading system is one of the most confusing and frustrating measurements of quality for hair extensions buyers world-wide.
+The hair grading system is one of the most confusing and frustrating measurements of quality for hair extension buyers worldwide.

 The Truth about the hair extensions grading system is:

-- There is no international or local body which is responsible for measuring and upholding the industry standard for hair wholesalers or companies to adhere to.
+No international or local body is responsible for measuring and upholding the industry standard for hair wholesalers or companies to adhere to.